 The role of religion in European societies has become a prominent topic of academic and public debate.
 In the context of contemporary European societies questions concerning religion figure large when it comes to identities and social integration.
 The role of the different Christian traditions, the degree of secularization and the status of more recently immigrated religious minorities, especially of Muslims, are contested.
 Consequently, statistics on religious affiliation are frequently used (or mis-used) as political arguments.
 Data on religious affiliation are regularly brought forward in debates about the strength, predominance and acceptance of various religious groups.

-The Swiss Metadatabase of Religious Affiliation in Europe (SMRE) has been set up to improve this situation.
-In the first phase (2011-2014) data from a wide range of sources have been collected by SMRE team.
-The second phase of the project (2015-2018) is funded by the Swiss National Science Foundation (SNSF).
-The project aims to substantially improve the data-situation.
-It will provide detailed statistics and consolidated "best data" on religious affiliation for European countries and regions including the EU.
-It involves a broad joint international research effort of doing crowd research.
-For this purpose this newly designed, interactive online web-application has been set up.
-The SMRE metadatabase follows an open data approach.
+The Swiss Metadatabase of Religious Affiliation in Europe (SMRE) was established to substantially improve the data situation of religious affiliation in Europe and to provide more reliable data for further research and debate.
+In the first phase (2011-2014) data from a wide range of sources have been collected by the SMRE team.
+The second phase of the project (2015-2018) was funded by the Swiss National Science Foundation (SNSF).
+The SMRE now provides detailed statistics and consolidated estimates on religious affiliation for European countries and regions including the EU.
+The SMRE metadatabase follows an open research data approach.
 Its use is free of charge.